IgniteUI/help-topics/topics/02_Controls/igDataChart/04_Configuring/01_igDataChart_Chart_Titles_and_Subtitles.md

 </table>

 ###<a id="example"></a> Example

-The title and subtitle feature of the igChart control allows you to add information to the top section of the chart control.
-When adding a title and/or subtitle to the chart control, the content of the chart is automatically resized to allow for the title and/or subtitle information.

 Following are a chart title settings' table and an example that implements this configuration:

 <table class="table">